 - General insect questions can still be submitted by email to email@example.com (best option) or by phone.
 I will continue to have regular email access while working remotely, but phone responses will likely be delayed.
-Email will be the best way to reach me for the time being.
+Email is the best way to reach me.

 The UW Insect Diagnostic Lab regularly provides outreach around Wisconsin via public radio, workshops, public seminars, and other venues.
 Unfortunately, the COVID-19 situation is impacting in-person delivery of this outreach.
 See below for additional details: